-There's a lot of content out there teaching bloggers how to make money online that is just plain garbage.
+There’s a lot of content out there teaching bloggers how to make money online that is just plain wrong.
 Sorry to say it, but many so-called gurus are leading people down the wrong path.
-I see it time and time again.
+Unfortunately, I see it time and time again.

-So in this blog post I wanted to lay out the truth about how to actually make money online.
-These aren't just theories, these are facts I have proven time and time again.
+So in this blog post, I wanted to lay out the truth about how actually to make money blogging.
+These aren’t just theories; these are facts I have proven time and time again.

 Let’s get this one out of the way.
 Yes, you read that right.
 You can make money blogging about blogging.

 Does this mean you should start a blog about blogging?
 Not necessarily.
-If this is your first blog, it's better if you stick to a different niche and prove you can make money blogging first.
+If this is your first blog, it’s better to stick to a different niche and prove you can make money blogging first.

-That's exactly what I did.
-This isn't my first blog.
+That’s exactly what I did.
+This isn’t my first blog.
 I put in the work in the trenches for years before ever starting this blog.
-Only after actually using and perfecting the methods I teach did I start teaching others how to do it.
+After actually using and perfecting the methods I teach, I start teaching others how to do it.